 Want to experience life as a local in Scotland, England or Wales?
-You need the UK working holiday visa!
+You need a UK working holiday visa!

-There are several ways of turning the dream of moving abroad and really understanding a new culture into reality.
-One way is to go on a “working holiday”.
+There are several ways of turning the dream of moving abroad into a reality.
+One way is to go on a “working holiday.”
 This is how I managed to move to Scotland for two years!

-I applied for a youth UK visa (technically known as a “Tier 5 Youth Mobility Visa”) which allowed me to work anywhere in the United Kingdom for 24 months.
-This experience was terrifying at the beginning, but truly life-changing overall.
-Even though I’m no longer in Scotland, I’ve still got a lot of friends who live there and I consider it my home away from home.
+I applied for a Youth Mobility Scheme visa, allowing me to work anywhere in the United Kingdom for 24 months.
+This experience was terrifying at the beginning but genuinely life-changing overall.
+Even though I’m no longer in Scotland, I’ve still got a lot of friends who live there, and I consider it my home away from home.

-I believe that every person should live in another country if they’re given the opportunity.
+I believe every person should live in another country if they’re given the opportunity.
 When I made the jump to move to Scotland all on my own, even though I’d never even stepped foot in the country and I didn’t know anyone else who lived there.
 I was completely alone!
-It was one of the scariest, but most rewarding decisions of my life and I’m so glad I did it.
+It was one of my life’s scariest but most rewarding decisions, and I’m so glad I did it.

-If you’re interested in embarking on a working holiday in the UK (and I highly recommend you do!) here’s everything you need to know to apply and obtain the UK working holiday visa.
+If you’re interested in embarking on a working holiday in the UK (and I highly recommend you do!), here’s everything you need to know to apply for and obtain a UK working holiday visa.

-Are you eligible for the UK working holiday visa?
+Are you eligible for a UK working holiday visa?

-Before you’re able to apply for a Tier 5 Youth and Mobility Visa, you must meet the following requirements:
+Before you’re able to apply for a Youth Mobility Scheme visa, you must meet the following requirements:

 - Be aged 18-30